Robertfarb/whiteboarding-curriculum/README.md

 * Bookmark or add the [Job Search Google Calendar][calendar], check it daily.
 * Join the [#hunters][hunters-channel] Slack channel.
 Alumni post job openings and networking opportunities there.
  * In Slack, CMD+K and type "hunters"
 * Verify your Job Search Folder on Google Drive is shared with `career-coaches@appacademy.io` with edit privileges.
-Verify you have a *copy* of the [Project Scorecard][project-scorecard] in your Job Search Folder with your FSP URLs entered at the top.
+Verify you have a *copy* of the [Project Scorecard][project-scorecard] in your Job Search Folder.
 * **Submit your JavaScript Proposal by 9am**
-  * Choose a [JavaScript Project][js-project]
+  * Choose a [JavaScript Project][js-project].
   * Submit [this form][js-proposal-survey] while thinking about how to market your project.
-  * Write your proposal ([sample proposal][js-sample-proposal])
+  * Create your project repo.
-  * Upload your proposal to github
+  * Write your proposal ([sample proposal][js-sample-proposal]) as a README.md file in the project repo.
-  * Submit your proposal adding links to your repo in Jobberwocky
+  * Submit your proposal by adding links to your repo in Jobberwocky.

 ### Morning Off
 * Roll call and lecture at 1:30pm.